microsoft/fluentui-react-native/packages/components/Button/SPEC.md

   /**
    * A button can format its icon to appear before or after its content.
+   * 'after' is not supported from Fluent Android, renders as-is.
    * @default 'before'
    */
   iconPosition?: 'before' | 'after';